 Respiratory system complications

-- Bronchiectasis.
-Cystic fibrosis is one of the leading causes of bronchiectasis, a condition which damages the airways, making it harder to move air in and out of the lungs.
+- Damaged airways (bronchiectasis).
+Cystic fibrosis is one of the leading causes of bronchiectasis, a condition that damages the airways, making it harder to move air in and out of the lungs, and clearing mucus from their airways (bronchial tubes).

-- Nasal polyps.
+- Growths in the nose (nasal polyps).
 Because the lining inside the nose is inflamed and swollen, it can develop soft, fleshy growths (polyps).
 Nasal polyps can obstruct your breathing during sleep.

 - Pneumothorax.
 This condition, in which air collects in the space that separates the lungs from the chest wall, is also more common in older people with cystic fibrosis.
 Pneumothorax can cause chest pain and breathlessness.